 The indent can remain after baking so don’t poke too deep, if you think it’s over proofed, just bake, don’t poke.
-Craters left from the poke are likely to remain in over proofed bread.
+Craters left from pokes remain in over proofed bread.

-The way professional bakers use to test if bread is ready
+The way professional bakers know when the bread is ready

-Using the same process each day allows the baker to determine when the bread is ready to be baked just by looking at the height that the dough has risen to in the tin.
+Using the same process each day allows the baker to determine when the bread is ready to bake by looking at the height of the dough in the tin.
 It’ll be the same every time.

 Bread is over proofed when the majority of the dough can no longer produce gas.
-Though there will still be pockets of dough that still ferment causing random air bubbles.
+Though there will still be pockets of dough that still ferment and cause random air bubbles.
 These can be seen dotted around the crumb of over proofed bread.

 Lactic acid levels increase over time which also causes the gluten to weaken.

-If it’s a little over proofed, when using the finger poke test the bread stays down for just over three seconds.
+If dough is a little over proofed, after the finger poke test the bread will stay down for over three seconds.
 Providing bread at this stage is baked quickly, the bread is usually passable.